Skip to main content

 Long-Term Disability Insurance

-Long-term disability insurance (LTDI) is administered by MetLife and is a benefit for faculty and staff that pays 60 percent of your annual base benefits rate, up to a maximum monthly benefit of $33,000, if you ever become disabled and are unable to work for six months or longer.
-The LTDI benefit also includes a 10% monthly contribution to your retirement account if you are a participant in the Vanderbilt University Retirement Plan.
+Long-term disability insurance (LTDI) provides income replacement if you become disabled and are unable to work for six months or longer.
+The benefit is administered by MetLife and pays 60 percent of your annual base benefits rate, up to a maximum monthly benefit of $33,000 for faculty and staff.
+The LTDI benefit also includes a 10% monthly contribution to your retirement account if you are a participant in the Vanderbilt University Retirement Plan

-Automatic enrollment in LTDI occurs on the first of the month after your one-year anniversary for faculty and staff and immediately for house staff, so no enrollment is necessary.
-You may be able to waive the one-year wait if you had group LTDI coverage within 90 days prior to coming to work at Vanderbilt.
-Complete and submit the Long-Term Disability Certification of Prior Coverage Form within 90 days of your hire date to waive the one-year wait.
+Enrollment in LTDI coverage occurs on the first of the month following your one-year anniversary for faculty and staff, and immediately for house staff, so no enrollment is necessary.
+You may be able to waive the one-year waiting period if you had group long-term disability coverage within 90 days of coming to work at Vanderbilt University.
+To waive the waiting period, complete and submit the Long-Term Disability Certification of Prior Coverage Form within 90 days of your hire date to waive the one-year wait.
 If approved, full long‐term disability coverage must be effective on your hire date.
 Any missed LTDI premiums will be collected from future paychecks.

 How to File a Long-Term Disability Claim